narfman0/GDXWorld/README.md

 disappear, edit, going into level edit mode, cancel changes, or accept current changes.

+A level that is currently being moved around or otherwise edited is in light gray, whereas a level that has been saved is in white.
+One may edit a levels properties or location by left clicking on it, or one may immediately move the level by holding left shift and click and dragging the level to a new desired location.
+During this process the edited level is a gray instead of white to indicate its fluidity.
+When the changes are accepted, the level changes to a single white circle representing its new location.

 The world editor has a basic camera to manage navigation lest the users worlds grow past the meager extents of a 1080p screen.
 To pan the camera, use the left/right/up/down arrow keys.
 To zoom out, roll back on the mouse wheel.
 To